NCache Language Integrated Query (LINQ)

 var result = from p in products where p.ProductID == 1001 select p;

-NCache requires all searchable attributes to be indexed.
+In order to perform search smoothly, NCache requires all searchable attributes to be indexed.
 NCache provides its own indexing mechanism through which the users can identify objects in .NET assemblies that they want to index.
-See the section Indexing for details.
+For more information regarding Query Indexing, see the section Indexing for details.

 In This Section